-All camp volunteers receive room and board; those who are accepted for either camp’s full season are eligible for an AmeriCorps Education Award of $1,175.
 Airport pickup is available in Lexington for Camp Andrew Jackson and in Huntington, West Virginia, for Camp Shawnee.
 You may also bring a car to camp.
 Travel costs are the responsibility of the volunteer.
 Up to $400 in travel reimbursement is available to volunteers who serve the full camp season.

 To be considered as a camp volunteer, applicants must meet the following requirements:

-- Complete a volunteer application including three personal references and a criminal records check
+- Complete a thorough volunteer application, including three personal references and a criminal background check.